jahoroshi/courses/README.md

-# TeachMeSkills Training Repository 🌟
+# Training Repository 🌟

-**This repository serves as the hub for my training projects within the TeachMeSkills courses.
+**This repository serves as the hub for my training projects.
 Here, I share mini-projects that I develop to apply and improve my programming skills.**

 ## Technologies and Libraries Used